pbl64k/ShenzhenIO-Turing/README.md

 | Total     | 16     |               | ¥57   |                                                           |

 ## Instruction Set

+B9900's instruction set is even more limited than that of the underlying MC series virtual microcontrollers, but it compensates for that by being a stored-program computer, thus being capable of running self-modifying code.

 | Opcode    | Mnemonic        | Description                                                            |
 | ---------:| --------------- | ---------------------------------------------------------------------- |